node-projects/esprima-next/README.md

 ### esprima-next

-A fork of esprima (https://github.com/jquery/esprima), cause esprima has no releases and many not merged pull req. if development/maintenance at jquery will start again, we will maybe remove this fork
+A fork of esprima (https://github.com/jquery/esprima), cause esprima has no releases and many not merged pull req. if development/maintenance at jquery will start again, we maybe remove this fork.

 ### Changes to original Esprima:

 - Rename to esprima-next
-- Only generate ESM build
+- generate a ESM build
 - update npm packages
 - disable npm run static-analysis && npm run dynamic-analysis, seem not to work after package update
 - we don't need to support node <= 12
 - ES2022 Class Properties & Privates

-Pull reqs @esprima github:
+following Pull reqs are merged from @esprima github:

 - Export Esrpima Nodes type #2045
 - Fix super() in non derived class #2047